 If you are dissatisfied with the outcome, request a meeting with the Head.

 If you are still dissatisfied, speak to a Governor about your problem.

-Remember it is everyone's responsibility and allow the school time to investigate the problems.
+Remember it is everyone's responsibility and time should be allowed for the school to investigate the problems.
 All reports will be investigated urgently.